GEOS-DEV/GEOS/src/coreComponents/linearAlgebraInterface/docs/LinearSolverParameters.rst

 The major advantages are their reliability, robustness, and ease of implementation.
 However, they have large memory requirements and exhibit poor scalability.
 Direct methods should be used in a prototyping stage, for example when developing a new formulation or algorithm, when the dimension of the problem, namely the size of matrix :math:`\mathsf{A}`, is small.
-Irrespective of the selected direct solver implementation, the stages can be idenitified:
+Irrespective of the selected direct solver implementation, three stages can be idenitified:

 (1) **Setup Stage**: the matrix is first analyzed and then factorized (#) **Solve Stage**: the solution to the linear systems involving the factorized matrix is computed